ninapavlich/doxie-automator/README.md

 To run:

+0) Ensure you have virtualenv and pip installed

+1) Clone this repository

-1) Rename example.env to .env and update the DOXIE_USERNAME and DOXIE_PASSWORD if applicable
+3) Rename example.env to .env and update the DOXIE_USERNAME, DOXIE_PASSWORD and DOXIE_FOLDER

-2) Open a terminal window, navigate to this folder, and run "python main.py"
+4) Create a virtual environment and install requirements with pip

+5) Run "python main.py"